mishelashala/zettelkasten/sources/Object Oriented Software Construction.md

 «In osme cases efficiency may affect correctness.
 A specification may state that the computer response to a certain event must occur no later than a specified time», p10

+### Definition of Portability

+«Portability is the ease of transferring software products to various hardware and software environments.», p11

+### What probelm Portability addresses

+«Portability addresses variations not just of the physical hardware but more generally of the **hardware-software machine**, the one that we really program, which includes the operating system, the window system if applicable, and other fundamental tools.», p11

+### Definition of Ease of Use

+«Ease of use is the ease with which people of various backgrounds and qualifications can learn to use software products and apply them to solve problems.
+It also covers the ease of installation, operation and monitoring.», p11

+### Structural Simplicity and Ease of Use

+«one of the keys to ease of use is structural simplicity.
+A well-designed system, built according to a clear, well thought-out structure, will tend to be easier to learn and use than a messy one.», p11

 ## Bibliography